wp-plugins/user-meta/readme.txt

 == Frequently Asked Questions ==

-= Why error message, “User registration is currently not allowed.” is showing in registration page? =
+= Why error message, "User registration is currently not allowed." is showing in registration page? =

 WordPress doesn't allow to register new user by default settings.
 To allow user to register, go to Settings >> General page in admin section.
 Checked the checkbox which is saying "Anyone can register" and Save Changes.